 Increasing and maintaining efficiency and productivity is the key to making this change, but to do that, contractors need accurate data to tell them where improvements can be made and act accordingly.

-With its roots in Manufacturing, the Control Room provides the answer with an approach based around automation of processes, and continuous tracking and measurement of project progress.
+With its roots in Manufacturing, the Control Room provides the answer with an approach based on automation of processes, and continuous tracking and measurement of project progress.

 The idea of ‘mission control’ is usually associated with agencies such as NASA.
-It is the centre of a process involving many people with one ultimate goal, or mission, all brought together to fulfil their own individual tasks to get the job done.
-All parties are dependent on each other and rely on having up to date, accurate and impartial data that can give a real time view of progress and milestones, as well as being an indicator of any issues.
+It is the center of a process involving many people with one ultimate goal or mission, all brought together to fulfill their own individual tasks to get the job done.
+All parties are dependent on each other and rely on having up-to-date, accurate and impartial data that can give a real-time view of progress and milestones, as well as being an indicator of any issues.

 But the concept rings true for construction projects too, and the laser focus on data management and constant tracking of each element can be the difference between a successful outcome or a failure to meet objectives.

-One of the main challenges on a construction project includes accessing all of the data from site and being able to structure it in such a way to get meaningful insights that can be analysed and actioned accordingly.
+One of the main challenges of a construction project includes accessing all of the data from the site and being able to structure it in such a way to get meaningful insights that can be analyzed and actioned accordingly.